Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 #### NCN storage nodes

+Unlike NCN worker nodes, NCN storage nodes do not contain kernel module content from non-CSM products.
+However, userspace non-CSM product content is still provided on NCN storage nodes and thus the `prepare-images` and `update-cfs-config` stages create a new image and CFS configuration for NCN storage nodes.
+The CFS configuration layers ensure the non-CSM product content is applied correctly for both image customization and node personalization scenarios.
+As a result, the administrator can decide how to apply the new content to the NCN storage nodes by following **one** of the following procedures:

+  1. APPLY CFS CONFIGURATION --- TODO

-IUF currently does not manage the rebuild or NCN storage nodes.
-Follow the instructions in [Stage 1 - Ceph image upgrade](../../../upgrade/Stage_1.md) to rebuild the NCN storage nodes.
+  1. IUF currently does not manage the rebuild or NCN storage nodes.
+NCN storage nodes can be rebuilt manually into the new image by setting the CFS config and reubilding the NCN storage nodes.
+      1. TODO set CFS CONFIG and IMAGE
+      1. Follow the instructions for manually rebuilding NCN storage nodes starting at [Prepare Storage Nodes](../../node_management/Rebuild_NCNs/Prepare_Storage_Nodes.md).

 Once this step has completed: